Why El Salvador Still Matters for Crypto Adoption

-In 2001, El Salvador replaced its own currency, the colón, with the U.S. dollar.
-This change brought stable prices and lower inflation, but the country lost control over its monetary policy.
-The U.S. Federal Reserve decided interest rates, money supply, and currency value, which often did not match El Salvador’s needs.
+In 2001, El Salvador switched from using its national currency, the colón, to using the U.S. dollar.
+Prices became stable with low inflation, but El Salvador lost monetary policy autonomy.
+Interest rates, money supply, and currency value were set by the U.S. Federal Reserve, often not corresponding with El Salvador's needs.

 From Local Experiment to National Policy